Using examples from three HE providers, here are just some of the things that are offered to mature students to help you make the best start possible.

 Even though they offer distance learning courses, the Open University offers regular personalised support to students delivered by their Student Recruitment and Support Centres (SRSC).
-In 2017, they handled 350,000 calls and emails from students to supplement the online advice available, as well as engaging in over 3,000 individual interventions to assist students.
 If you are worried about your situation, talk directly to your university or college to see what they can do to support you.

 What about finances?

 There’s no age limit to student finance, so you can apply at any time of life – as long as it’s the first time you will be studying for a degree.
 Many universities and colleges offer scholarships or bursaries, some targeted specifically at mature students.
 Ana, a 55 year old student at Birkbeck, University of London, found she was eligible for a bursary after attending a community outreach event at the university, delivered by the Access and Engagement Team.

 You may also be eligible for additional financial support if you have children or adult dependants.
 For more information on student finance and funding, take a look at our finance pages.